 These grayed-out check-boxes are also accompanied by a warning icon () in the header row of the table, indicating that the permission can only be granted to roles by global administrators.

 As permissions are assigned to roles, not directly to users, it is possible to display a permission report for each website user using the Report for user drop-down list.
 The system displays a sum of all permissions granted to the user’s roles highlighted in green color.
 Roles where the selected user is a member are highlighted in yellow color.

-If you select the Show only this user's roles check box, only the yellow roles will be displayed in the matrix.
+If you enable the Show only this user’s roles check-box, only the yellow roles will be displayed in the matrix.